johnmaxrin/johnmaxrin.github.io/content/posts/areytutorial.md

 ## Adding Arey Instrumentation

-Let’s say you want to check what `%2` is at runtime, or ensure `%arg0` equals 1000.
-You can easily do that with Arey ops:
+Let’s say you want to check what `%2` is at runtime, or ensure `%arg0` equals 1000 or simply want to print `Hello World` You can easily do that with Arey ops:

 ```mlir